Roadmap

 Voice POC: phone AI agent

-Breakthrough in the voice channel: the AI bot actually answers the phone, understands natural speech, and can hang up.
+Breakthrough in voice channel: AI bot actually answers phone calls, understands live speech, and can hang up.
 Stereo recording for further analysis.
 Cheaper than any human operator.

 • Call to a test Argentine number → AI responds with the voice "Coral"